 Day 2: How will engineering design work in my classroom?

-- Experience the facilitator’s own engineering design challenge
+- Experience a biology-based engineering design challenge

 - Iterate engineering design diagram